nhrones/Hot_BuenoCache/readme.md

 ### Instantaneous ordering, filtering, pagination

 BuenoCache is an extremely performant in-memory data service.
-This example serves a collection of 100k _user-objects_ persisted in a local IndexedDB.
+This demo serves a collection of 100k _user-objects_ persisted in a local IndexedDB.

 ### Click the link or image below to run this demo:
 https://nhrones.github.io/Hot_BuenoCache/